wr0ng/borderlands-tools/README.md

 * `Ctrl + Alt + cursor keys` to switch workspaces
 * `Ctrl + Alt + Shift + cursor keys` to switch workspaces and *bring the active window with you*.

+### Make Rakarrack load your own preset bank every time

+~~Rakarrack lets you save presets easily.
+BorderlandsLauncher automatically loads the preset named `default.rkr` in the `rak_presets` directory on launch.
+If you want to change the default preset, simply overwrite this file with another.~~

+I have not been able to get Rakarrack to load presets from the commandline in a predictable fashion.
+Instead, Rakarrack seems to always just load the preset bank specified in the Rakarrack settings, and load the individual preset with the *number* you had open last time you used Rakarrack.

+So for example you might modify preset number 7 from the factory bank and then click use Rakarrack's buttons to 'save preset', and save it somewhere.
+But next time you open rakarrack it will load number 7 from the factory bank, not the last actual preset you used.

+This leaves you with a few options for controlling the default preset it loads.
+First, you could switch to the Rakarrack window and dial in new settings every time.
+Second, you could work with the factory preset bank and save new presets there, by saving the actual *bank* every time you want to save changes to a preset.
+Third - which seems preferable - you could make a new bank for working with Borderlands, and save that bank whenever you make changes to its presets.

+I have provided a bank in the `rak_presets` directory for just this purpose.
+To make Rakarrack load it by default, go into its preferences like so:

+    Settings menu
+      > Preferences
+        > Bank
+          > Bank Filename
+            > Browse
+              # ~/bin/borderlands-tools/rak_presets/bank.rkrb

+Then you can save all your own presets to this bank.
+Of course you can also keep it somewhere else, but you may need to go through Rakarrack's interface to initially save the bank somewhere.

 ----------------------------------------------------

 # About this package